Benin Bronzes: United Kingdom

-In October 2021, Jesus College, Cambridge, announced that it would be repatriating a sculpture of a cockerel, known as Okukor, to Nigeria, on the 27 October, after the student body brought to light its historical significance as a looted artefact.
-The statue had previously been removed from display in 2016, after student calls for the statue to be repatriated; following investigation by the college's Legacy of Slavery Working Party (LSWP), it was ascertained that the statue had been directly taken from the court of Benin, and had been gifted to the college by the father of a student in 1905.
-In February 2022, two Benin bronzes, the bust of a Head of an Oba and the bronze cockerel Okukor, that had been returned by the University of Aberdeen and Jesus College, Cambridge, were received at the royal palace in Benin City by the Oba of Benin, Ewuare II.
-In December 2022, the University of Cambridge legally transferred ownership of more than 100 Benin artefacts from its Museum of Archaeology and Anthropology to the National Commission of Museums and Monuments (NCMM) of Nigeria.
-A museum spokesperson declared that some of the pieces were to remain in Cambridge “on extended loan” to ensure that “this west African civilisation continues to be represented in the museum’s displays, and in teaching for school groups."
+In October 2021, Jesus College, Cambridge, announced that it would repatriate a sculpture of a cockerel, known as Okukor, to Nigeria after the student body brought to light its historical significance as a looted artefact.
+The statue had been removed from display in 2016 after calls for its repatriation; following an investigation by the college's Legacy of Slavery Working Party, it was ascertained that the statue had been taken directly from the court of Benin before being gifted to the college by the father of a student in 1905.
+In February 2022, Okukor and the bronze returned by the University of Aberdeen were received at the royal palace in Benin City by the Oba of Benin, Ewuare II.
+In December 2022, the University of Cambridge legally transferred ownership of more than 100 Benin artefacts from its Museum of Archaeology and Anthropology to the NCMM.
+A museum spokesperson declared that some of the pieces were to remain in Cambridge "on extended loan" to ensure that "this west African civilisation continues to be represented in the museum's displays, and in teaching for school groups".
+As of February 2025, the statues have yet to be sent to Nigeria.

-In November 2021, the Metropolitan Museum of Art transferred two sixteenth-century Bronze plaques, a Warrior Chief and Junior Court Official to the National Commission for Museums and Monuments.
-This transfer is not to be confused as a response to repatriation requests, as the Institution owns a collection of about 160 Benin Bronzes.
-Instead, the museum describes this transfer as a return of plaques that were stolen from the National Museum in Lagos in the 1950s.
+In January 2022, the Great North Museum: Hancock in Newcastle agreed to return a Benin Bronze stave to Nigeria.

-In January 2022, the Great North Museum: Hancock in Newcastle, England, agreed to return a Benin Bronze stave to Nigeria.
-In March 2022, the Smithsonian Institution announced that 39 bronzes in its National Museum of African Art would be repatriated.
-The bronzes are meant to be on display at the future National Museum of Benin City.
+United States

-On 1 July 2022, Germany announced the immediate ownership transfer of 1,100 artefacts held by the Linden Museum in Stuttgart, Berlin's Humboldt Forum, the Cologne Rautenstrauch-Joest Museum, Hamburg's Museum am Rothenbaum and the State Ethnographic Collections of Saxony to Nigeria.
-The physical return of each item will be negotiated between the German museums and the Nigerian government and some of the objects could remain in display in Germany under custody agreements.
-Hermann Parzinger, the head of the Prussian Cultural Heritage Foundation, an authority that oversees many of Berlin's museums, said a “representative collection of objects” would remain in the German capital on a long-term loan.
+In November 2021, the Metropolitan Museum of Art transferred two sixteenth-century Bronze plaques, Warrior Chief and Junior Court Official, to the NCMM.
+This transfer is not to be confused as a response to repatriation requests, as the institution owns a collection of about 160 Benin Bronzes.

-On 28 November 2022, the Horniman Museum in London held an official ceremony, unconditionally transferring ownership of its Benin Bronzes back to Nigeria.
+In March 2022, the Smithsonian Institution announced that 39 bronzes would be repatriated, intended for display at the future National Museum of Benin City.
+The Smithsonian Institution's National Museum of African Art signed over ownership of 29 Benin bronzes to the NCMM on 11 October 2022, with Nigerian leaders and cultural officials in attendance; at the same time, the National Gallery of Art returned one Benin bronze.